-- The District continued to proceed on several initiatives relating to updating the water distribution system and planning for future growth in terms of District boundaries, local development, and number of consumers. - The District's service area continues to experience development which is putting additional strain on the existing infrastructure. - Rate increases were implemented by the District in 2016, 2015, 2014, and 2013 in response to increases in rates by the District's supplier of water.
+- The District continued to proceed on several initiatives relating to updating the water distribution system and planning for future growth in terms of District boundaries, local development, and number of consumers. - The District's service area continues to experience development which is putting additional strain on the existing infrastructure. - Rate increases were implemented by the District in 2021, 2019, 2016, 2015, 2014, and 2013 in response to increases in rates by the District's supplier of water.
 Management had determined that they would pass on the rate increases imposed by its supplier of water over a three-year period.
-No rate changes have occurred since 2016.